Flashcards

 Tap to reveal answer

-Freedom of conscience and religion; thought, belief, opinion and expression; peaceful assembly; and association
+Conscience and religion; thought and expression; peaceful assembly; association

 Canadian law protects freedom of conscience and religion; freedom of thought, belief, opinion and expression (including freedom of speech and of the press); freedom of peaceful assembly; and freedom of association.
 These date back 800 years to the Magna Carta of 1215.